- Implementation Procedure

 - The classification number.

-When completed, the records inventory will identify all records located within the agency and any duplicate storage of the same record series by title and type of filing equipment.
+When completed, the records inventory will identify all records located within the agency and any duplicate storage of the same record series by title and storage location.

 Any records found during the inventory process that are no longer being created or received, will not be added to the Records Retention Schedule and can be disposed by completing a Records Disposal Request (SFN 2044) (See Procedure for One-Time or Early Disposal of Records).